-The nominees have consented to be named as nominees in the Proxy Statement and to continue to serve as directors if elected.
-If any nominee becomes unable or declines to serve as a director, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by the Board of Directors, if such a substitute nominee is designated by the Board of Directors.
+Both of the nominees have consented to be named as nominees in the Proxy Statement and to continue to serve as directors if elected.
+If either nominee becomes unable or declines to serve as a director, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by the Board of Directors, if such a substitute nominee is designated by the Board of Directors.